Flag of the Brussels-Capital Region

-The Flag of the Brussels-Capital Region consists of a stylized yellow, grey and white iris on a blue background.
-Note that this is the flag of the whole Brussels Region, and the City of Brussels municipality has a different flag.
+The flag of the Brussels-Capital Region of Belgium consists of a stylized yellow, grey and white iris on a blue background.
+This is the flag of the whole Brussels Region, and the City of Brussels municipality has a different flag.

 The first flag was adopted by the Capital Region in 1991.
 A new flag based on the city's current logo became official in early 2015.

 Symbolism of the iris

 The yellow iris, an Iris pseudacorus, as a symbol for Brussels dates back to before 1924 with Cornette writing that the flower was chosen to represent the city as it could be found growing in the marshes – the city itself was founded on marshy ground on Saint-Géry Island – today even through the expansion and industrialisation of the city.

 The plant used to surround the city walls and, according to legend, gave a key victory to the Dukes of Brabant: knowing the plant could only grow in shallow water, the Duke's troops could gallop through the flooded plains by keeping to the iris covered areas.
 His opponents however, seeing them crossing but not knowing of the iris, attempted to cross but got bogged down in the marshes.

 The flower also featured on the sceptre of the descendants of Charlemagne.
 This included Charles of France, who set up a fortified camp in the area, in the Duchy of Lower Lotharingia, and chose the site as the capital.
 This is considered the foundation of Brussels.